 A water filter can trap these contaminants in your water, allowing you access to much cleaner, fresher drinking water for your whole home.

-How does a well water filter system work?
+How does a well filtration system work?

-Well water filters are usually recommended for installation at your home’s point of entry for water.
+These filtration systems are usually recommended for installation at your home’s point of entry for water.
 When water flows through a pipe into your home, it will have to pass through the filtration system before it is used at any point.

-There is no set list of contaminants that a well water filter must remove, which is why it’s important to get your water professionally tested to see which contaminants you most need a filter to target.
+There is no set list of contaminants that a well filter must remove, which is why it’s important to get your water professionally tested to see which contaminants you most need a filter to target.